oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/loading.md

 ## Percent

-You can add a string of the percentage of load with the `percent` property, if you need to change that value use the `changePercent` function in the loading instance.
+You can add a string of the percentage of load with the `percent` props, if you need to change that value use the `changePercent` function in the loading instance.

 </card>